kaztakata/celonis-hacks/content/posts/2021-12-18-use-pseudonymized-column-as-grouping-key.md

 Assuming this `orders` table is located inside my company's local network (on-premise) and I do not want to expose customer name and employee name to outside of my network, but I would like to analyze process of my orders.

-When I setup extraction task in Celonis Event Collection, I will click Configure button to set pseudonymized columns (customer and createdBy) as below.
+When I setup extraction task in Celonis Data Integration, I will click Configure button to set pseudonymized columns (customer and createdBy) as below.

 [![image](https://user-images.githubusercontent.com/67397583/146629365-85ea409a-d274-42db-8456-193da230fdd0.png)](https://user-images.githubusercontent.com/67397583/146629365-85ea409a-d274-42db-8456-193da230fdd0.png)